wessenstam/demoguide/docs/instructor/instructor.md

 1. Can login as the user **afoster** on the RDS01 and get MFA challenges
 2. Can login to the Secret Server UI from the Client.
 3. Can login to all VMs using the mentioned username and password combination

+!!!Warning

+    In some cases the Privilege Manager Agent does not register itself.
+Revoke the current code in the Privilege Manager interface and have a new code.
+Reinstall the agent using the new code to reinstall the Privilege Manager Agent.
+Also install the client certificate in the SSPM server so that the certificate is trusted of the Client01 machine.

 ### Username and passwords